WorleyParsons buying unit of Texas-based Jacobs Engineering

 Continue Reading Below

+Jacobs spokeswoman Lorrie Paul Crum said Tuesday that the unit being sold is based in Houston, where the operation has about 3,000 employees.

-The boards of both companies have approved the agreement, which was announced Sunday.
+The boards of both companies approved the agreement, which was announced Sunday.
 The deal, amid the growing energy industry, is expected to close in the first half of 2019.

-Jacobs has more than 77,000 employees worldwide.
-WorleyParsons reports a workforce of nearly 23,000.
+Jacobs has more than 77,000 employees.
+WorleyParsons reports a current workforce of nearly 23,000.

+Crum says the unit being sold has about 28,000 employees worldwide and they'll become part of WorleyParsons.